miku/nightjet/x/greplace/README.md

 > Should I start with the streaming buffer management, or would you prefer to
 > first fix the DFA execution to use the proper state machine instead of brute
 > force?

+### Too buggy

+Claude 4 on code it wrote:

+> The problem might be that your DFA construction is too complex and buggy.
+> Let's create a minimal working version ...

+### You're right to question this

+> You're absolutely right to question this!

+So hard to trust.

+> Excellent observation!
+I **completely misunderstood the C algorithm**
+> initially.
+The C code actually uses a line-by-line streaming approach with
+> fixed memory usage.

+Oder: wer einmal lügt, dem glaubt man nicht ([DWDS](https://www.dwds.de/wb/wer%20einmal%20l%C3%BCgt%2C%20dem%20glaubt%20man%20nicht))